Cleft Lip and Palate

-Cleft lip and cleft palate are facial and oral malformations that occur very early in pregnancy, while the baby is developing inside its mother.
-A cleft results when there is not enough tissue in the mouth or lip area, and the tissue that is available does not join together properly.
+Cleft lip and cleft palate are malformations (defects) in the face and mouth that occur very early in pregnancy, while the baby is developing inside its mother.
+A cleft results when the tissues do not join together properly.

-A cleft lip is a physical split or separation of the two sides of the upper lip and appears as a narrow opening or gap in the skin of the upper lip.
-This separation often extends beyond the base of the nose and includes the bones of the upper jaw and/or upper gum.
+- A cleft lip is a physical separation of the two sides of the upper lip, and appears as a narrow or wide opening or gap in all layers of the upper lip.
+This separation can include the gum line or the palate.

-A cleft palate is a split or opening in the roof of the mouth.
-A cleft palate can involve the hard palate (the bony front portion of the roof of the mouth) and/or the soft palate (the soft back portion of the roof of the mouth).
+- A cleft palate is a split or opening in the roof of the mouth.
+A cleft palate can involve the hard palate (the bony front portion of the roof of the mouth) and/or the soft palate (the soft back portion of the roof of the mouth), and can be associated with a cleft lip

 Cleft lip and cleft palate can occur on one or both sides of the mouth.
-Because the lip and the palate develop separately, it is possible to have a cleft lip without a cleft palate, a cleft palate without a cleft lip, or both a cleft lip and cleft palate together.
+Because the lip and the palate develop separately, it is possible to have a cleft lip without a cleft palate, a cleft palate without a cleft lip, or both a cleft lip and cleft palate together (the most frequently occurring defect).

 Who gets cleft lip and/or cleft palate?

-Cleft lip, with or without cleft palate, affects one in 700 babies annually, and is the fourth most common birth defect in the U.S. Clefts occur more often in children of Asian, Latino, or Native American descent.
-Compared with girls, twice as many boys have a cleft lip, both with and without a cleft palate.
-However, compared with boys, twice as many girls have cleft palate without a cleft lip.
+Twice as many boys as girls have a cleft lip, both with and without a cleft palate.
+However, twice as many girls as boys have cleft palate without a cleft lip.

 What causes a cleft lip and cleft palate?